markrickert/cryptohopper-dashboard-watchlist/README.md

 > By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

-* Adds single-click export functionality to the trade history page using the saved settings (after saving at least once), and allows for saving and loading export settings.
-The author of this script finds it useful to set the *to* part of the date range to sometime in the future when using this functionality, such as 01/01/2030 12:00 AM.
+* Adds single-click export functionality to the trade history page using the saved settings (after saving at least once) and allows for saving and loading export settings.
+The author of this script finds it helpful to set the *to* part of the date range to sometime in the future when using this functionality, such as 01/01/2030 12:00 AM.

 ## overwrite-same-template.user.js

 > By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

 * This script will automatically select the template with the same name as the currently active configuration for the overwrite target when saving a template.
-If a template of the same name does not yet exist, saving as a new template will be automatically selected. **Note:** *template names must be unique for this to function properly.*
+If a template of the same name does not exist, save as a new template will be automatically selected. **Note:** *template names must be unique for this to function properly.*

 ## stats-detail.user.js